datacommonsorg/website/tools/nl/nl_metadata/README.md

 This directory contains scripts to augment metadata with alternative sentences for Data Commons Statistical Variables (StatVars).
 The primary script, `add_metadata.py`, fetches StatVar metadata, optionally uses the Gemini API to generate alternative natural language sentences, and exports the results to JSONL files.

 These generated files are intended to be used as a data source for a Vertex AI Search application to power natural language search over statistical variables.
+For an example Vertex AI Search application, see go/sv-search-preview.

 ## Setup

+### 0. Developer Environment

+Be sure to follow the steps in the [developer guide](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md) prior to running this script to ensure that you have the proper versions and setup of python, gcloud, etc..

 ### 1. Environment Variables